liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/07-using-lexicon-icons-in-your-app.markdown

 # Using Lexicon Icons in Your App [](id=using-lexicon-icons-in-your-app)

-Whether you're updating your app to @product-ver@, or writing a new
+Whether you're updating your app to @product-ver@ or writing a new
-@product-ver@ app, follow the process here to use Lexicon's icons in your app.
+@product-ver@ app, follow the process here to use Lexicon's icons.
 You can find the list of available Lexicon icons on the [Lexicon site](https://liferay.github.io/clay/content/icons-lexicon/).

 Lexicon icons are defined with the `icon` attribute.
-For example, you can use this attribute to define the icon in the management bar, inside of the `liferay-frontend:management-bar-sidenav-toggler-button` taglib:
+For example, you define the icon in the management bar, inside the `liferay-frontend:management-bar-sidenav-toggler-button` taglib:

     <liferay-frontend:management-bar-sidenav-toggler-button